Zillow Group, Inc. research snapshot

 Z AI Stock Analysis

 Z AI stock analysis currently reads Zillow Group as a valuable real estate audience and data platform that is moving from a traffic-led advertising model toward a broader transaction, rental, mortgage, and software ecosystem.
-At the July 12, 2026 data cutoff, the latest located Class C close was $32.34 on July 10, implying a market capitalization near $7.40 billion using 228.8 million shares.
-Q1 2026 revenue grew 18% year over year to $708 million and GAAP net income was $46 million, but the investment case still depends on housing activity, partner spending, listing-data access, legal outcomes, and durable margin expansion.
+At the August 3, 2026 data cutoff, the latest located Class C close was $34.06 on July 31, implying a market capitalization near $7.82 billion using 228.8 million shares.
+Q1 2026 revenue grew 18% year over year to $708 million and GAAP net income was $46 million, and TTM revenue reached about $2.69 billion with TTM net income near $61 million.
+The stock sits above its 50-day moving average near $33.29 but well below its 200-day average near $51.64 after a 56.9% 12-month decline.
+The investment case still depends on housing activity, partner spending, listing-data access, the FTC and shareholder litigation, the timing of Q2 results on August 5, and durable margin expansion.
 This page uses scenarios rather than a certain price prediction and is for informational use only, not investment advice.

 Current price